||Do delinquency case rates vary by age and offense?

 ||Delinquency case rates generally increase with the age of the juvenile; however, within offense categories, there are variations in the pattern of age-specific case rates.

 - Case rates increased continuously with age across all offense categories.

-Adapted from Juvenile Court Statistics 2011 (forthcoming).
-Pittsburgh, PA: National Center for Juvenile Justice.
+Data Source: National Juvenile Court Data Archive.
+National Center for Juvenile Justice.
+Pittsburgh, PA.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home

 A component of the Office of Justice Programs, U.S. Department of Justice